Hotel Restaurant Management

 5. Have obtained work experience in different segments of simulation of different segments or simulation of different segments of the hospitality industry

-The U.S. Bureau of Labor Statistics (BLS) predicts that the employment for entry-level hospitality management positions will increase by 12 and 17 percent respectively for food service and lodging by 2014.
-In 2004, the median income for foodservice managers in Illinois was $36,400, and for a lodging manager it was $38,000.
+The U.S. Bureau of Labor Statistics (BLS) predicts that the employment for entry-level hospitality management positions will show little change between 2012 and 2022.
+In 2012, the median income for foodservice managers in Illinois was $47,960, and for a lodging manager it was $46,810.
+For more information regarding Hotel/Restaurant Management careers, visit

 Job settings include: